nuuuwan/lanka_data_timeseries/README.md

 * 2024-03-03 06:24:05 - Labour Statistics-Employed Population (cbsl - Quarterly)
 * 2024-03-03 06:24:05 - Labour Statistics-Employment Agriculture (as a Pct. of Total Employment) (cbsl - Quarterly)
 * 2024-03-03 06:24:05 - Labour Statistics-Employment Industry (as a Pct. of Total Employment) (cbsl - Quarterly)
-* 2024-03-03 06:24:05 - Labour Statistics-Employment Services (as a Pct. of Total Employment) (cbsl - Quarterly)